-For students working toward a Pilates Certificate.
-Pilates Apparatus includes the complete repertoire on the Trapeze Table/ Cadillac/ Tower, the Pilates Chair, the Barrels, and small equipment.
-This course completes the comprehensive Pilates Instructor Training Certificate Program and offers Pilates instructors a great variety of tools to use when working with clients.
-During the lab portion of this course, students will gain practical teaching experience.
+Pilates Apparatus covers exercises on the Trapeze Table, Wunda Chair, Ladder Barrel, Step Barrel, and auxiliary apparatus.
+This is a capstone course for the Comprehensive Pilates Instructor Certificate and the Specialized Pilates Instructor Certificate.
+It offers Pilates instructors a great variety of tools to use when working with clients.
+During the lab portion of this course, students work in pairs gaining practical teaching experience and a chance to refine their own physical skills.
 Grade Option (Letter Grade or Pass/No Pass).
 Degree Credit.